 Field Name Instructions 1.
-Materials and Supplies Enter the total funds requested for materials and supplies.
+Materials and Supplies List total funds requested for materials and supplies.
 In the budget justification, indicate general categories such as glassware, chemicals, animal costs, including an amount for each category.
-Categories less than \$1,000 do not have to be itemized.
-2. Publication Costs Enter the total publication funds requested.
+Categories less than \$1,000 are not required to be itemized.
+2. Publication Costs List the total publication funds requested.
 The proposal budget may request funds for the costs of documenting, preparing, publishing, or otherwise making available to others the findings and products of the work conducted under the award.
 In the budget justification include supporting information.
-3. Consultant Services Enter the total costs for all consultant services.
-In the budget justification, identify each consultant, the services he or she will perform, total number of days, travel costs, and the total estimated costs.
+3. Consultant Services List the total costs for all consultant services.
+In the budget justification, identify each consultant, the services he/she will perform, total number of days, travel costs, and the total estimated costs.
 In the budget justification also provide the names and organizational affiliations of all consultants, other than those involved in consortium/contractual arrangements.
 Include consultant physicians in connection with patient care and persons who are confirmed to serve on external monitoring boards or advisory committees to the project.
 Describe the services to be performed.
-4. ADP/Computer Services Enter total funds requested for ADP/computer services.
+4. ADP/Computer Services List total funds requested for ADP/computer services.
 The cost of computer services, including computer-based retrieval of scientific, technical and education information may be requested.
 In the budget justification, include the established computer service rates at the proposing organization if applicable.

-5. Subawards/Consortium/ Contractual Costs Enter the total funds requested for 1) all subaward/consortium organization(s) proposed for the project and 2) any other contractual costs proposed for the project.
+Field Name Instructions 5.
+Subawards/Consortium/ Contractual Costs List total funds requested for 1) all subaward/consortium organization(s) proposed for the project and 2) any other contractual costs proposed for the project.
 This line item should include both direct and indirect costs for all subaward/consortium organizations.
 Contractual costs for support services, such as the laboratory testing of biological materials, clinical services, or data processing, are occasionally sufficiently high to warrant a categorical breakdown of costs.
 When this is the case, provide detailed information as part of the budget justification.
-6. Equipment or Facility Rental/User Fees Enter the total funds requested for equipment or facility rental/user fees.
+6. Equipment or Facility Rental/User Fees List total funds requested for equipment or facility rental/user fees.
 In the budget justification, identify each rental user fee and justify.

-Field Name Instructions 7.
-Alterations and Renovations Enter the total funds requested for alterations and renovations.
+7. Alterations and Renovations List total funds requested for alterations and renovations.
 In the budget justification, itemize by category and justify the costs of alterations and renovations including repairs, painting, removal or installation of partitions, shielding, or air conditioning.
 Where applicable, provide the square footage and costs.
 Under certain circumstances the public policy requirements that apply to construction activities may also apply to A&R activities.
 Please refer to the NIH Grants Policy Statement section on "Construction Grants - Public Policy Requirements and Objectives" for more information.
+Note, costs for any Alterations and Renovations (A&R) were previously unallowable on applications from foreign institutions, international organizations and domestic applications with foreign subawards.
+However, an HHS policy change now allows for minor A&R (<\$500,000) on these applications.
+When requesting minor A&R costs under this policy, please provide detailed information on the planned A&R in the budget justification.
 8-10 Other Add text to describe any "other" direct costs not requested above.
 Use the budget justification to further itemize and justify.
+List total funds requested for items 8-10 "Other."
 Use lines 8-10 for such costs as patient care and tuition remission.
 If requesting patient care costs, request inpatient and outpatient costs separately using lines 8 and 9.
-If line space is an issue, combine all remaining "other direct costs" together on the last line and include details in the budget justification (description and funds requested).
-Total Other Direct Costs The total funds requested for all other direct costs.
+Total Other Direct Costs Total funds requested for all other direct costs.